ml-in-barcelona/fullstack-reason-react-demo/README.md

 - This demo relies on a few technologies/features that aren't polished.
 For now (dune, Melange and server-reason-react) are patched to specific versions from Github commit hashes.
 Check [esy.json](./esy.json) for exact versions.
 - **editor support**.
 Currently there's no editor support in the `shared` folder.
 Haven't played much with it and I'm not sure if is doable to have proper support with `copy_files`.
 Other methods of compilation (vlib) can have better support.
 After [ocaml/dune/pull/6476](https://github.com/ocaml/dune/pull/6476) it can be smooth.
-- Js from ReScript isn't availables in native.
-We have Js APIs implemented in OCaml/C FFI.
-The only piece that is missing is `Js.t` representation that maps to JavaScript Object in ReScript, but there's no equivalent in native.